carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-dwarfdump.rst

 .. option:: -r <N>, --recurse-depth=<N>

-            Only recurse to a maximum depth of <N> when dumping debug info entries.
+            When displaying debug info entries, only show children to a maximum depth of <N>.

 .. option:: --statistics